igorakkerman/springboot-kotlin-demo/README.md

   In both cases, they would be stored in a separate part of the database with stricter access control and also have dedicated, additionally protected endpoints.
 - Access control to the API and other security concerns are outside the scope.
+- No concurrency control on API level is required.
+  When updating device information, a client may rely on previously requested data that may have become stale by the time it sends an update.

 ### Design Decisions
 The solution follows the hexagonal architecture concepts.